Connecticut Probate Court Forms: A Practical Guide

 Beyond the three major series, several other forms come up regularly:

-- PC-900: Petition for Change of Name (name change proceedings)
+- PC-900: Petition / Change of Name of Minor (use PC-901 for an adult change of name)

 - PC-800 series: Commitment proceedings for psychiatric disability and substance use disorders